background-image

 In addition to processing customer queries, AI chatbots fuel marketing campaigns by supplying teams with valuable customer data (from general service feedback to geographical location and preferences) allowing for more personalized offers.
 Virtual helpers also give marketing teams a more in-depth perspective on their campaign performance, which helps them identify and halt underperforming campaigns, liberating more resources to develop productive ones.

-It is also worth mentioning that AI for logistics has a powerful effect on intracompany communication, letting departments share valuable data and updates.
+It is also worth mentioning that AI in transportation and logistics has a powerful effect on intracompany communication, letting departments share valuable data and updates.
 As all that data is filtered and sorted out by a fast-thinking AI solution, it becomes considerably easier for sales reps and marketing teams to explore enriched databases and discover valid bits of information that can be used for brand promotion.

 Data-driven analytics

 Where there’s data, there’s work for AI.
-With its ability to swiftly process, analyze, manage, and organize data at all levels, AI in logistics offers an eye-opening journey across company workflows, enabling adopters to strengthen every supporting pillar of their performance.
+With its ability to swiftly process, analyze, manage, and organize data at all levels, AI in logistics and supply chain offers an eye-opening journey across company workflows, enabling adopters to strengthen every supporting pillar of their performance.

 • Risk management